1 Bg 4-1972: Transcendental Knowledge

 > the Supreme Personality of Godhead.
 One who follows the

-> path of Bhagavad-gita as it is can very easily understand
+> path of the Gita as it is can very easily understand

 > these two important divisions of spiritual knowledge.
 For